tdwg/bdq/tg2/_review/bdqcore_termlist-header.md

 #### Types of tests

+[!---check out the wording Paul put in the BDQ_Core_Users_Guide.md - that is nice and simple wording---AC]

 The concept of 'tests' in the context of this standard include four distinct types: VALIDATION; ISSUE; AMENDMENT and MEASURE.